 The RN will respond to the changing needs of the DHB, performing other tasks as required.
-This includes working in other units or wards if needed.
-Nurses in the Perioperative Department work together to help where staffing levels within our department, are critical.
-The RN is expected to contribute to the implementation of District and nursing goals and values, and to promote Te Whatu Ora - Health New Zealand Capital, Coast and Hutt Valley as a center of excellence for nursing practice.
+The RN is expected to contribute to the implementation of District and nursing goals and values, and to promote Health New Zealand Capital, Coast and Hutt Valley as a centre of excellence for nursing practice.